jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: CSS Animations!

 **Thoughts:**  I've never been comfortable with CSS animations.
 Bounce, fade, flip, etc. It has been a weak spot for me for a bit.
 I wanted to improve my skills by trying to recreate some bouncing and moving animations.

+### Day 29: September 30, 2025

+**Today's Progress**: Fade In Wordwall!

+**Thoughts:**  Since I've been brushing up on CSS animations, I had an idea to create a word wall of my skills to show in my portfolio.
+It took me a moment to visualize how it should work.
+I had to learn some new attributes of HTML like 'getBoundingClientRect' to ensure that the words don't overlap.
+It's not working all the way yet but I hope to be able to clean it up tomorrow.

+**Link to work:** Take a look at the initial state [Word Wall](./Demos/heatmap.html).